Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Arguably the most picturesque village you can explore in the region, Saint-Émilion is located in the Gironde department in the heart of the Libournais country.

-Both the town and surrounding vineyards became a UNESCO World Heritage Site in 1999 for the long-living history of wine-making, but also for the churches and buildings stretching along the town’s steep and narrow alleys.
+The town and surrounding vineyards became UNESCO World Heritage Sites in 1999 for the long-living history of wine-making and the churches and buildings stretching along the town’s steep and narrow alleys.

 Medoc Wine Region